Skip to main content

 This goal itself provides a call to action for the entire organization.

-We're going to start actively working on our culture and we’re going to make sure that at least 25% of executives participate in these sessions, or at least that is our goal.
+We're going to start actively working on our culture and we’re going to make sure that at least 25% of executives participate in these sessions; or at least that is our goal.
 This sets a metric for leadership but also shows all employees that we are taking culture seriously by involving the key stakeholders of the organization.

 This may also require some training or education to your executives where you remind them that the organization as a whole looks to them to set the tone for the culture.

-6. Increase Emphasis on Learning and Development SMART Goal
+6. Increase emphasis on learning and development

 Earlier we cited some statistics about current workforce trends, specifically how we’ve been seeing higher rates of attrition across the board.